 The City of Adair Village operates with a four-member elected City Council, plus a Mayor.
 This body of elected officials oversees the policy decisions of all municipal operations.
 It also provides direction and oversight to the City Administrator, Pat Hare, who manages daily operations.

 The City Administrator, Finance Clerk, and Utility Clerk provide city services at City Hall, 6030 NE William R Carr Avenue.
 The City’s Public Works Department manages the water, sewer, street, and park operations and maintenance.
 This includes the City Park located in the center of the original neighborhoods.
 The City also has a part-time Recreation Coordinator that facilitates the Adair Village Summer Youth Program as well as the Teen Program.

-As of the 2010 census the population of Adair Village was 840 people.
+As of the 2010 census, the population of Adair Village was 840 people.
 It is largely a bedroom community due to its close proximity to Corvallis, Monmouth, Albany, and Independence.
 Centrally located in the Mid-Willamette Valley, it is an easy commute to any one of the universities or community colleges located in the surrounding communities.

 Camp Adair was named for Henry Rodney Adair.
 He was a native of Astoria, Oregon and a member of a prominent Oregon pioneer family.
-After graduating West Point, he became a cavalry lieutenant.
+After graduating from West Point, he became a cavalry lieutenant.
 He was killed during the Pancho Villa Expedition at the Battle of Carrizal on June 21, 1916.

-The City of Adair Village was platted in 1973 and incorporated in by election in May of 1976.
+The City of Adair Village was platted in 1973 and incorporated by election in May of 1976.
 The Officers’ Housing used by the Air Force was in the area platted to become Adair Meadows, but a clerical error on the documents changed the name to Adair Village.
 The originating founders decided to stay with the Adair Village name rather than start the process over again.

 More information about the History of Adair Village and Camp Adair can be found on the following sites